adarsh-v-h/Restaurant-Data-Analysis/Readme.md

 - Rich visual analysis stored in /visuals
 - Scalable feature engineering pipeline
 - ML-ready dataset with 7 numeric + 45 one-hot features
+- Random Forest has shown the best results when compared to other models, therefore it will be used as baseline model